ZT712002/tp/docs/team/eggskay.md

     * What it does: Handles all user-specific commands such as `add`, `edit`, and `view` for the User entity.
     * Justification: Separates the logic of parsing user commands from other entities, ensuring modularity and better scalability.
-    * Highlights: Implemented within `UserParser` to integrate smoothly with the main parser system while maintaining entity-level independence.
-Required careful design to ensure consistency with the command execution flow and error handling.

 * Unit Tests and Assertions
     * Added automated testing and defensive programming practices across all implemented components.

 **Contributions to UG**